 — Sewellsters (@Sewellsters) September 3, 2014

 These Tweets demonstrate not just the facts about fraud when it comes to chargebacks, but also the industry’s inability to mitigate this common trend.
-Consumers openly admit to fraud, yet there are no consequences of their actions.
+Consumers openly admit to fraud, yet there are no consequences for their actions.

 As a result, cyber shoplifters aren’t deterred from trying again.
 Visa reports that 40% of consumers who engage in chargeback fraud will be repeat offenders within the next 90 days.